vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-update.md

 # Updating VTEX IO's CLI

-According to your operating system, run the following on your command line to update VTEX IO’s CLI or how to handle a deprecated version of it on your machine.
+According to your operating system, run the following on your command line to update VTEX IO’s CLI in cases the installed version is outdated or deprecated on your machine.

 <details>
   <summary><span class="fa fa-apple">&nbsp;</span>MacOS</summary>